 The first version of this idea is unglamorous.
 A fraud detection agent that needs to cross-reference sales events with operational events creates a new topic, subscribes to the relevant source topics, and starts emitting derived events into its own namespace.
 Agents creating their own clusters and topics over admin APIs is already technically feasible today.
 With adequate guardrails and governance, it can proceed on its own from there.
 No Jira ticket.
 No platform team review.

 One thing I want to acknowledge honestly: running an agent cell/event-log infrastructure at the scale implied by this architecture is expensive.
 This is not the kind of architecture I’d propose at a three-person startup with a handful of dbt models.
-Finding the point at which the ROI for doing things this way outweighs the cost of running a bunch of Kafka clusters is a genuinely interesting problem, one that makes the numerical analysis/systems design nerd in me overly excited.
+Finding the point at which the ROI outweighs the cost of running a bunch of Kafka clusters is a genuinely interesting problem, one that makes the numerical analysis/systems design nerd in me overly excited.
 The answer today is certainly that this only makes economic sense at larger scales.
 But that boundary moves as compute gets cheaper, and it moves faster if agent cells can optimize their own infrastructure costs by pruning unused topics, retiring idle clusters, and right-sizing replication.
 The system that organizes its own topology can also optimize its own bill.

 The semantic governance layer is the top of the stack